top of page

 At the heart of it, survival is about freedom.
 The freedom to live without fear.
 The freedom to be authentic.
 The freedom to create joy, even after pain.

-Being a survivor is choosing life on your terms, not as it was dictated by trauma, abuse, or hardship.
+Being a survivor is choosing life on your terms, not as dictated by trauma, abuse, or hardship.
 It’s walking away from cages, whether those cages were built by others or by your own doubt, and stepping into light.

 Survivors are free because they have already seen the worst and chosen to rise anyway.
 That freedom is not something anyone can take from you once you claim it.